Wallace assumes command at ANMC

 |0

-This work, Wallace assumes command at ANMC [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wallace assumes command at ANMC, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.